S3-working-group/s3-practical-guide/S3-practical-guide.md

 All domains are within the overall domain of an organization and may overlap and/or be fully contained within other domains.

-Domains are delegated to people (e.g. to a unit, department, team or individuals), who take accountability for the domain, within its defined constraints on influence and autonomy.
+Domains are delegated to people (e.g. to a unit, department, team or individuals), who take responsibility for the domain, and act within its defined constraints on influence and autonomy.

 ---